storyfeet/dugi_bialan/content/grammar.md

 It is important to note that the same word can be a noun, verb or adjective.

--- mi wei mugo
+-- {{qoth "mi wei mugo"}}
 ..
 I eat
 ??
 I DO food

--- mi li mugo
+-- {{qoth "mi li mugo"}}
 ..
 I am food

--- mi wei vi ei vi
+-- {{qoth "mi wei vi ei vi"}}
 ..
 I set alight a fire

--- mi li vi
+-- {{qoth "mi li vi"}}
 ..
 I am hot

--- mi li won vi
+-- {{qoth "mi li won vi"}}
 ..
 I am a fire

-Combined Particles
+Particle pairs create Sub-Clauses
 --------------

-Particles may be combined, to create a meaning new meaning
+Because a Complex item may be sub-clause, and sub-clauses must always be Strict Sentences that begin with a "Particle", Two particles together will always create a sub clause.

 ### da li : to be / in order to be

--- mi wei mugo ei beba da li wiawa
+-- {{qoth "mi wei mugo ei beba da li wiawa"}}
 ..
 I eat vegetables to become strong
 ??
 I DO eat OBJECT vegetable TO BE strong

 ### da wei : to do / in order to

--- zan ni wei mugo da wei guma wiawa
+-- {{qoth "zan dis wei mugo da wei guma wiawa"}}
 .. this person eats to become strong
 ?? person this DO food TO DO become strong

 ### dan wei : from doing / because did

--- mi li buna dan wei giawin delo
+-- {{qoth "mi li buna dan wei giawin delo"}}
 .. i like swimming
 ??
 I AM good FROM DO go water

--- mi lon delo li buna
-..
-I like swimming
-?? i AT water AM happy

 ### gin gin : and with

--- is-min wei dugi, gin gin luga begi wei ema-egon
+-- {{qoth "is-min wei dugi, gin gin luga begi wei ema-egon"}}
 ..
 She spoke, and,  with her hand, drummed.

 ### "li wei" : passive form

 Verb that happened to subject

--- mi li wei mugo
+-- {{qoth "mi li wei mugo"}}
 ..
 I am eaten

-### "lon li" : Exists / There was / There is

-The following item exists, it is not the subject or object.

--- lon don won lon li zan
-..
-Once, there was a person
-??
-AT time one AT is person

 ### lon wei : In the middle of

--- mi lon wei dugi
+-- {{qoth "mi lon wei dugi"}}
 ..
 I'm in the middle of talking

 Conjuctions
 ----------

-Conjunction words define a relationship between the clause before it, and the clause after.
+Conjunctions define a relationship between the clause before it, and the clause after.
 If the subject is the same, it doesn't need to be indicated on both sides.

 * la : while / because / junction / context
 * esi : if